simonprickett/dulleswaitapi/README.md

 * Airport name
 * lastUpdated is the US Eastern time that the airport last updated their website with security wait times
 * lastUpdatedTimestamp is the date above expressed as a UNIX timestamp
-* checkpoints is an array of two checkpoint objects, each containing the checkpoint name and wait time in minutes
+* checkPoints is an array of two checkpoint objects, each containing the checkpoint name and wait time in minutes

 This API is running here: http://dulleswaitapi.crudworks.org/